CME211/notes/exam-details/exam-1.md

 * When the exam gets published on Canvas on the morning of Thursday 10/25, it will be known as **The-Exam-Who-Must-Not-Be-Named**.
-That is, nobody is allowed to discuss any aspect of the exam until Friday 10/26 after 4:30 pm.
+That is, nobody is allowed to discuss any aspect of the exam until Friday 10/26.
 * The teaching staff will not answer any questions related to the exam until it is over.
 We have tried to remove all ambiguity from the question statements.
   The teaching staff will review the questions.
 If you feel something is